harryseo1992/Pycharm-For-Dummies/index.md

 Just the Docs is &copy; 2017-{{ "now" | date: "%Y" }} by [Patrick Marsceill](http://patrickmarsceill.com).

 1. Setting up PyCharm
 2. Linking to Github Account
-3. Version Control
+3. Programming in Python
-4. Workspace Layout
+4. Testing Your Codes
-5. Unit Testing
+5. Working with Version Control

 ---